TestGorilla LogoTestGorilla Logo

 Critical thinking is the ability to solve problems with inductive and deductive reasoning.

 In the workplace, this means the ability to identify, analyze, and use information in a meaningful way.
-Critical thinking tests also indirectly assess a candidate’s working memory: Those who score well tend to be able to hold lots of information in their mind at once.
+Those who score well tend to be able to solve complex problems and think independently to generate innovative solutions.

 Covered skills

-Critical thinking assessments test a candidate’s ability to:
+Our Critical Thinking test measures a candidate’s ability to:

-• Use deductive reasoning: Draw correct conclusions from the provided information
+• Use deductive reasoning (analyzing syllogisms): Draw correct conclusions from the provided information

 • Recognize assumptions: Identify what claim was made or not made in a statement